docker/docs/develop/dev-best-practices.md

 ## Use CI/CD for testing and deployment

-- When you check a change into source control or create a pull request, use [Docker Hub](/docker-hub/builds/index.md) or another CI/CD pipeline to automatically build and tag a Docker image and test it.
+- When you check-in a change into source control or create a pull request, use [Docker Hub](/docker-hub/builds/index.md) or another CI/CD pipeline to automatically build and tag a Docker image and test it.